Aryl halide: Aryl chlorides

+Monochlorination of benzene is accompanied by formation of the dichlorobenzene derivatives.
 Arenes with electron donating groups react with halogens even in the absence of Lewis acids.
-For example, phenols and anilines react quickly with chlorine and bromine water to give multiple halogenated products.
+For example, phenols and anilines react quickly with chlorine and bromine water to give multihalogenated products.
+Many detailed laboratory procedures are available.
+For alkylbenzene derivatives, e.g. toluene, the alkyl positions tend to be halogenated by free radical conditions, whereas ring halogenation is favored in the presence of Lewis acids.
 The decolouration of bromine water by electron-rich arenes is used in the bromine test.